ERBringHorvath/SeqForge/README.md

 If multiBLAST is used for database creation and queries, matching basenames should be generated automatically

 **Example usage:** <br />
-`multiblast extract -d /path/to/results/file -f /path/to/reference/FASTA/files -T 8 -o sequences.fa`
+`multiblast extract -c /path/to/results/file -f /path/to/reference/FASTA/files -T 8 -o sequences.fa`

 **NOTE:** <br />
 Results file should be `all_results.csv`, `all_filtered_results.csv`, or `filtered_results.csv`, which are automatically generated using `multiblast query`